Xomboodle/NerdBot-v2/README.md

 ### So what is Nerdbot?

 ---
-Nerdbot is a bot constructed wholly in Python for the social platform Discord.
+Nerdbot is a bot constructed in Python for the social platform Discord.
 Designed to help with server engagement, it has a number of features already, such as:
 - Insulting your friends
 - Randomised spawns of collectables (with a leaderboard!)
 - A mute tool, for those server members that get just a bit too annoying in chat
 - And many more to come!

 As of 5th Feb 2024, Nerdbot 2 officially went online in a select number of servers.
-It is currently utilising JSON files as storage, but with its new host home, this will be steadily migrated over to using a MySQL database for better data storage.
-Work for this is currently ongoing.
+It utilises a MySQL database for persistent data storage.

 ### What about the old Nerdbot?